How To Keep You and Your Guests Safe on Thanksgiving

 Keep in mind that you should never pour water on a grease fire because water and oil don’t mix.
 This means that, instead of extinguishing the flames, the water will sink below the grease, evaporate and push the grease outward, causing the fire to grow even larger.[5]

 It’s important to be careful while cooking on Thanksgiving even more so than on other days.
-Cooking is the cause of about 74% of fires in residential buildings on Thanksgiving, while it only causes about 51% of residential building fires on average across all other days of the year.[6]
+Cooking caused about 74% of fires in residential buildings on Thanksgiving from 2017 to 2019, while it only caused about 51% of residential building fires on average across all other days during that time span.[6]

 6. Make Sure Candles and Fires Are Never Left Unattended